Generative AI in procurement: A fast-moving landscape

 The impact of generative AI on how procurement operates and the supply base

-In addition to the typical challenges associated with a new technology, generative AI also poses questions in terms of ethics, accuracy, and transparency.
-The flood of gen-AI technologies such as Bard, Llama, and a host of purpose-specific tools means the combination of rapid change and opaque decision-making presents unique challenges for companies.
+In addition to the typical challenges associated with a new technology, gen AI also poses questions in terms of ethics, accuracy, and transparency.
+The emergence of gen AI technologies like Gemini and Llama and a host of purpose-specific tools presents both opportunities and challenges, particularly in managing rapid change and decision-making processes.

 Gen AI in procurement